mayconhb/Gelatina-Reductora-v2/replit.md

 ## Development
 - **Port**: 5000 (configured for Replit)
-- **Host**: 0.0.0.0 with allowedHosts set to 'all' for Replit proxy
+- **Host**: 0.0.0.0 with allowedHosts set to `true` for Replit proxy
 - **Dev Command**: `npm run dev`
 - **Build Command**: `npm run build`

+## Deployment
+- **Type**: Static site deployment
+- **Build Output**: `dist/` directory
+- **Build Command**: `npm run build`

-## Environment Variables
+## Security Notes
-The app references `GEMINI_API_KEY` in the Vite config but doesn't actively use it in the current implementation.
-This is likely reserved for future AI features.
+- The app originally referenced `GEMINI_API_KEY` but doesn't use it in the code
+- API key exposure risk removed from Vite config to prevent secrets in client bundle
+- If API integration is added later, handle secrets server-side or use VITE_ prefixed public variables

 ## Recent Changes
 - 2025-11-26: Initial import and Replit setup
+  - Migrated from AI Studio platform to Replit environment
+  - Removed AI Studio CDN import maps from index.html
-  - Configured Vite to use port 5000
+  - Configured Vite to use port 5000 with proper host allowlist
-  - Added allowedHosts configuration for Replit proxy compatibility
+  - Fixed potential security issue by removing API key from client bundle
-  - Set up development workflow
+  - Set up development workflow and static deployment configuration